k5iogura/mobilenetv2_ssdlite_fs/README.md

 - Ubuntu16.04 on PC, update and upgrade

 ### Usage
-Detection Demo bellow,
+COCO Detection Demo bellow,
 ```
     $ python demo_caffe.py
 ```

 ![](files/demo_caffe.png)

-### How to make caffemodel and prototxt in this repo.
+### How to make ./deploy.caffemodel and ./deploy.prototxt in this repo.

 #### **Notice!: As of now ssd/ version is working fine, but ssdlite/ version bellow is not working correctly.**